 NOTE: This option is great, but be cautious if you are using a module that currently has a cache time value of 0.
 Modules that accept user input and similar CANNOT be cached in this manner.
 If in doubt, contact the module developer to confirm its compatibility with module cache.

 Page output cache is one of the often-overlooked benefits of Evoq Content by those with a license to the product.
 Users on the DNN Platform at this time do not have an option to enable this functionality, however, various third parties have hinted at the development of a feature for this in the future as an add on.
 Regardless, this type of cache is very similar to that of the module cache, but it applies to the entire page, this includes all modules, menus, and other content.

 Page Output Caching is enabled on a page-by-page basis and all modules on a page must be tested to make sure that this will work.
 However, once enabled pages that have this option enabled will be rendered WITHOUT a single database transaction as long as the content was able to be located in the cache.
 This results in substantial performance improvements for users.

 NOTE: You must enable this on a page-by-page basis.
 I strongly recommend checking each page's functionality after enabling to check for any oddities.

 Final Notes & Behaviors

-Understanding and using these two types of caching can be imperative to having a proper functioning DNN site.
+Understanding and using these two types of caching can be imperative to have a proper functioning DNN site.
 It is equally important to understand that these types of cache only work in certain circumstances, and once users are logged in, most of these cache operations are no longer useful.
-As such, if you site is 100% authenticated users it is important to look at other vectors of improvement as your gains with caching will be minimal.
-I hope that this information helps you in your performance tuning needs!
+As such, if your site is 100% authenticated users it is important to look at other vectors of improvement as your gains with caching will be minimal.
+I hope that this information helps you with your performance tuning needs!